Packing for an African Safari – What to Pack For Your Safari – Are you visiting Africa for a safari? Here’s what you may need to carry.

 Being in the wild exposes you to some level of risk as you will be in unfamiliar territory.
 The weather may affect you differently in Africa.
 Carry your prescribed medication in sufficient quantities.

 Also, pack antihistamines, antacids, anti-nausea tabs, malaria tabs, cough drops, eye and ear drops, flu tabs, motion sickness relief bands, and antiseptic cream.
+Everything will surely be clean with professional cleaning services of www.organicleanmaine.com/ in thomaston.
 A bandage, antiseptic liquid, clean gauze, scissors, razors, tweezers, surgical spirit, and ointment creams should also be in the first aid kit.

 Luckily, all tour vehicles have first aid kits fitted in for emergencies.